 Student Reporting Requirements

-When you first arrive at JMU you are required to submit a copy of your visa, passport, and Form I-20/DS-2019 to the International Student and Scholar Services (ISSS) office (located at J-MAC 6, Suite 23), and to complete paperwork so you can be registered appropriately into SEVIS.
+When you first arrive at JMU you are required to submit a copy of your visa, passport, entry stamp in passport and Form I-20/DS-2019 so you can be appropriately registered with USCIS via SEVIS.
+All documents will be submitted to International Student and Scholar Services, located at J-MAC 6, Suite 23.
 Federal law mandates that as long as you are a student, the following information must be reported to SEVIS by the Designated School Official (DSO) and/or Responsible Officer (RO) within the ISSS office:

 - The date of your enrollment each semester;